 On July 25, 2012, a court in Santa Eulalia reported that arrest warrants existed for another 33 activists and leaders in Santa Cruz Barillas, following the 11 arrests made during the State of Siege in May.

 On September 21, 2012, Marcos Mateo Miguel appeared in court with 7 of the defendants.
 No evidence was presented tying him to the protests on May 1, 2012.
 The judge declared him innocent and ordered his immediate release.
 He had been unjustly imprisoned for nearly 150 days.

-On Sept.
-25, 2012, the court annulled the arrest warrants against 10 of the 33 accused, due to lack of evidence.
+On September 25, 2012, the court annulled the arrest warrants against 10 of the 33 accused due to lack of evidence.

-On November 14, 2012, a judge decided to provisionally close the case against Esteban Bernabé Gaspar and Pascual de Pascual Pedro, citing the lack of evidence presented by the public prosecutor’s Marcos Mateo Miguel and his family office.
+On November 14, 2012, a judge decided to provisionally close the case against Esteban Bernabé Gaspar and Pascual de Pascual Pedro, citing the lack of evidence presented by the public prosecutor’s office.
 Both men were released, pending an appeal.

 In December 2012, the communities continued peaceful protests against the project and the mayor provisionally suspended signing an agreement with the company.
 The company has invested Q50 million to date in the project, and hopes to begin construction in February 2013.

 On January 1, 2013, Judge Luis Fernando Pérez Zamora of Santa Eulalia ordered the immediate release of the 8 detainees and rejected all civil or legal action against them.
 All of them were declared innocent of the charges brought against them.